 I’m also intersperse modern functional movement practices which prepare the body for traditional poses.
 We use tools such as blankets, bolsters & blocks to make the poses your own — you’ll find each practitioner doing something a little different in my classes, as each person honors their unique body & mind on any given day.

 Hatha group / private classes combine mindful asana (postures), breathwork, and a finishing guided relaxation (Often I hear from new students that the guided relaxation at the end of class is a unique feature of Hatha classes).
 In general, traditional “Hatha” classes tend to move at a steady, intentional pace.
 We focus on the breath and hold poses a little longer than in a vinyasa flow style class.
 Poses are sequenced intelligently and in a specific order to facilitate mindful movement of energy in the body, to soothe the nervous system, and to focus the mind.

 In layman’s terms — students often say, “I just FEEL good after class,” “I slept better after class,” “I feel more focused and energized during the day.”

-Hatha yoga is well-suited for beginners because it gives you more time to investigate the pose, breath technique or energy focus.
-That said, Hatha is also perfect for more advanced students — holding postures is an incredible way to build strength and focus, and breath techniques advance your practice on and off your mat.
+Hatha yoga is well-suited for beginners because it gives one time to investigate a pose, breath technique or meditation focus.
+That said, Hatha is also perfect for more seasoned students — holding postures is an incredible way to build strength and focus, breath techniques advance your practice on and off your mat, while relaxation practices soothe the nervous system & calm the mind.
 The ultimate goal of “yoga” is to master the fluctuations of the mind — an advanced practice in itself!

 See you on the mat!